trapatsas/datateam-challenge/README.md

  * `sample_data.csv.gz` - Some sample input data for your script, containing:
   * A universally unique identifier (uuid) which identifies some end-user
   * An IPv4 ip address belonging to this user.
-  * For this challenge you need not concern yourself with the precice details of the uuid data and can simply treat it as a unique string key.
+  * For this challenge you need not concern yourself with the precise details of the uuid data and can simply treat it as a unique string key.

-All data samples are provided in gzip format for the purposes of efficient data-storage, however it is beyond the scope of this excercise to build gzip decoding/encoding into your script.
+All data samples are provided in gzip format for the purposes of efficient data-storage, however it is beyond the scope of this exercice to build gzip decoding/encoding into your script.
 In other words it is perfectly acceptable for your script to read and write uncompressed csvs.

 ## Input